 Synced Tool (also called the desktop client) is the unbranded name of the application installed and registered on a user's Windows or Mac machine.
 Synced Tool gives the user access to his or her files, folders, and Team Shares.
-Synced Tool can also be installed and registered on a file server or an LDAP server to allow Anchor to view remote folder structures and other settings.
+Synced Tool can also be installed and registered on a file server or an LDAP server to allow X360Sync to view remote folder structures and other settings.

 A system administrator is the highest-level administer who has access to all data and organizations within the system.
 Only private cloud partners have access to this user account type.

 A Team Share is a shared, collaborative space where groups of subscribers can access the same synced content.
 Team Shares can only be configured for users in an organization; guest accounts cannot be added to Team Shares.
 End users can create their own Team Shares, or administrators can create Team Shares for end users.